 All pupils coming to Dunedin spend a trial period in the school.
 During that period their needs are assessed.
 The Support for Learning (SfL) teacher is responsible for administering a bank of assessments that show the academic strengths and support needs for each pupil.

-In many cases the priority of building trust and confidence in the school means that these assessment procedures may be only partly completed during the trial period and will be finished when the student is able to attend the school with confidence and regularity.
+In many cases the priority of building trust and confidence in the school means that these assessment procedures may be only partly completed during the trial period and will be finished when the pupil is able to attend the school with confidence and regularity.

 This support will be offered by the SfL teacher and may involve academic support, emotional support or a mixture of the two.
-This will usually be provided by the withdrawal of the student from class for one to one tuition.
+This will usually be provided by the withdrawal of the pupil from class for one to one tuition.

 Support within the classroom is also available but not often required due to the very small class sizes.
-Some students receive support in the long term but it is also possible to offer short term support for a single issue which arises from one area of class work.
+Some pupils receive support in the long term but it is also possible to offer short term support for a single issue which arises from one area of class work.

 It is our job to build their confidence and fill in as many gaps in their knowledge as possible.
-Sometimes the support takes the form of a chat allowing the student to raise any issues they want.
+Sometimes the support takes the form of a chat allowing the pupil to raise any issues they want.

 The SfL teacher is in school on Tuesdays, Thursdays and Fridays.
 On the morning of these days there are six half hour slots for the SfL teacher to work with pupils on a one-to-one basis.
 If required extra slots can be added in the afternoon.